mrcbq/coinmarket/README.md

 # 📖 coinmarket<a name="about-project"></a>

-The coinmarket is an Web application for a company that provides commercial and scientific space travel services.
-The application will allow users to book rockets and join selected space missions.
+The Coinmarket is a web application that displays information about the top 100 cryptocurrencies in the world.
+The application shows the top 100 and allows users to select a cryptocurrency to view more information about it, such as Market Capitalization, price, price change in the last week, rank, and website.

+It is based on the original design idea by Nelson Sakwa on Behance.
+You can find the original design at https://www.behance.net/sakwadesignstudio

 ## 🛠 Built With <a name="built-with"></a>